Paul Boland: Career

 Boland performed on the Cunard Line's cruise ship Queen Elizabeth 2 in 1999.
 In a review of Boland's performance, The Gazette columnist Gus Schrader wrote, "We enjoyed Boland the most.
 He is a versatile young man you probably will be seeing on TV - or maybe already have.
 He rivaled impressionist Rich Little with his clever lines as he imitated famous people, mostly singers."
 He filled in for announcer Rod Roddy on The Price Is Right in 2002 during Roddy's cancer operations.
 After Roddy died, Boland auditioned to become announcer, but Rich Fields received the role.
 George Hamilton called Boland "the very best there is" and Wayne Newton said he is "one of the greatest entertainers I know".

 Boland performed for a fundraiser at the St. John Fisher Parish School in Rancho Palos Verdes, California, in 2008.
 The journalist Frank Brown wrote, "He gave a non-stop, athletic performance singing in his own voice and accurately imitating more than two dozen of the country's top pop and even country and western singers.
 He added a repertoire of amusing bits of costume and wigs, one of the funniest of which proved to be Willie Nelson."
 According to a 2013 article, Paul and his wife Marlise Boland, a musical theater actress, have performed on cruise ships for two decades.
 The duo have been entertainers primarily for the Royal Caribbean Group.
 During his performances, Boland imitates 100 people including Frank Sinatra, Elvis Presley, and the Beatles.
 Boland performed at the Sun Lakes Friendship Club in Banning, California, in 2019.
 Imitating the voices of Louis Armstrong, Ray Romano, Jerry Seinfeld, Jimmy Stewart, Robin Williams, Boland performed "It's a Wonderful World".
 In his rendition of "I Got You Babe", he put on a wig that had Sonny Bono on one side and Cher on the other.

 Personal life

 Boland married Marlise Sharleen Ricardos at the Mary Star of the Sea Catholic Church in San Pedro, Los Angeles, in 1993.
 Ricardos had won the Miss California title in 1988.
-According to a 2013 article, the couple were living in San Pedro.
-They have a daughter.
+The couple live in Los Angeles and have a daughter.